Questions legal action Visa and MasterCard commission

 • Opt-out against Visa.

-‘Opt-out’ means that a business is automatically included among the claimants and must only register its interest.
-If the CAT certifies the claim, and it then succeeds, registered opt-out claimants will be paid their share of damages.
+‘Opt-out’ means that a business is automatically included among the claimants and must only register its interest to be paid their share of damages.

 See Who can join the case? for more on who can join the claim.